istio/istio.io/content/blog/2018/egress-mongo/index.md

 [directly](/docs/tasks/traffic-management/egress/#calling-external-services-directly), bypassing the Istio sidecar proxies.

-Get the IP address of your MySQL database instance.
+Get the IP address of your MongoDB database instance.
 As an option, you can use the
     [host](https://linux.die.net/man/1/host) command:

 {{< text bash >}}